andymasteroffish/tcg_proxy_gen/info/readme.txt

 —————

-This tool lets you drag in images or folders of images and export multi-page, ready to print PDFs that can be cut up and slipped into card sleeves.
+This tool lets you drag in images or folders of images and export multi-page, ready-to-print PDFs that can be cut up and slipped into card sleeves.

-This is a more user friendly version of my Booster Pack Generator which I used to test my own games.
+This is a more user-friendly version of my Booster Pack Generator which I used to test my own games.
 That tool is available here: andymakes.itch.io/booster-pack-generator

 —————

 Issues opening the application:

-On windows, if you get “Windows protected your PC” when opening the application, click “more info” and then “Run Anyway.”
+On Windows, if you get “Windows protected your PC” when opening the application, click “more info” and then “Run Anyway.”

 On Mac, if you get a message saying it can’t be opened because it is from an unidentified developer, click OK.
-Right click (or command click) the app and select Open.
+Right click (or command-click) the app and select Open.
 This time when the unidentified developer window pops up, click open.

 —————